scottprahl/pypolar/README.rst

 ----

-A collection of routines to track and visualize polarization through polarizers and birefringent elements.
+Code to model and visualize the polarization state of light as it travels through polarizers and birefringent elements.
 Some ellipsometry support is also included.